GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

 :::

 In this lab, you will load the product catalog data into Azure Cosmos DB.
-The product catalog will be used by the Chatbot to answer questions related to the products in the catalog.
+The product catalog will be used by the chatbot to answer questions related to the products in the catalog.

 The product catalog data is shared in a CSV file.
 You will be writing a custom script to convert the CSV file to JSON format and then load the JSON data into the Cosmos DB.